otatebe/mochi-container/thallium-sample/README.md

 # Sample program

-This is a sample program in Mochi-margo.
+This is a sample program in Mochi-thallium.
 This makes the following local function to a remote procedure call.
 ```
 int
 put(const char *key, const char *value)